 2. Rib prominence causes your shoulder blade to protrude or one breast appears noticeably larger.

 3. One hip may appear elevated with asymmetrical body contours.

 4. A noticeable difference (asymmetry) in skin creases appear on your flank.

 I can’t stress this sign enough.
 So many of my clients come to me asking for a Posture Analysis saying ‘something just doesn’t look right when I look in the mirror.’
 Human beings are bilaterians.
 That means that we are the same (symmetrical) on either side of our central axis or center of gravity.
 We have two ears, two eyes, two arms, two legs, two kidneys, two ovaries etc. This is nature’s clever design.
 Symmetry is perceived as being more attractive.

 Symmetry has been extensively studied in relation to attractiveness and what we do know is that symmetry is a visual cue for attractiveness.
 Chances are that if you think something is really wrong with your posture (which shows up as body asymmetry) when you look in the mirror, you are probably right, because it makes you feel less attractive.
 This is why we like ourselves in some photographs but not in others.
 The photos that catch our differences in symmetry are the images that make us cringe.

 Of course attractiveness is only one of many good reasons to improve our posture.
-Why do you think your might have a scoliosis?
+Do you think you have a scoliosis?
+Please share below.